BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 Teaching Methods

-All teaching and counselling is in oral and written English.
+All teaching and counselling are in oral and written English.

-Prior to the on-campus summer school week, the participants will work individually or in groups with literature studies and a minor initial assignment regarding cultural heritage from their local communities.
-The assignment must be submitted before the first day of the on-campus course and will be included in and reflected upon during the course.
+Prior to the summer school week, the participants will work individually or in groups with literature studies and a minor initial assignment regarding cultural heritage from their local communities.

-The on-campus week in August will consist of group work, lectures and visits to cultural heritage sites in (the south western part of) Denmark.
-Afterwards the participants will work individually or in groups on an assessment.
+The on-campus week in August will consist of group work, lectures and visits to cultural heritage sites in (the southwestern part of) Denmark.
+Afterwards the participants will work individually or in groups on an exam.

 Specialisation is possible both through the initial work, parts of the on-campus week and with the assessment, in a self-chosen subject area.